 Mod 2: Our icon is from a picture I drew a while back, the full image was posted here about a month ago. :)

-threeteabags asked: My ratty Pigwidgeon is about maybe 2 years old?
+threeteabags said: My ratty Pigwidgeon is about maybe 2 years old?
 Her buddy Leo, who was always more placid than her, had to be put down due to a tumor a while back.
 At first she calmed and stopped biting completely, but now Pig has become pretty aggressive again, when I put my hand in the cage she'll bite if she gets the chance, no exceptions.
 She doesn't like being picked up IN cage, but if I have her out she LOVES me and has fun again.I get her being territorial and lonely, but I fear for any new rat, advice?

 Mod 2: She’s probably feeling the effects of her buddy being gone, which may be contributing to her aggression.
 Once you get her out of the cage, she obviously calms down and feels better, so it seems that living on her own has made her very territorial.
 You can try putting yogurt on your hand and just leaving it in the cage (just inside the door, rather than very far in so she doesn’t feel threatened), and see if that helps.

 As for introducing a new rat, introductions should be done in neutral territory anyway (such as a bathtub or another such place) with a dab of vanilla essence between their shoulders to mask their scents.
 Another thing you can do is put the new rat in the cage while you have Pig out with you, and allow them to run around the cage and leave their scent there.
 Then you can move the new rat back to their temp cage and put Pig back in her own, so that she can get used to smelling the new rat in her territory.
 You can also straight up switch them between the cages so they’re in the “other” rat’s territory for a little while, getting used to their scent and leaving their own throughout the cage.
 I hope that makes sense, and I hope it helps!
 Keep us updated. :)